Depreciation and amortisation

 Fixed assets are divided into 16 groups according to their statutory minimal useful life.
 The useful life of fixed assets may be extended by the taxpayer.

-Depreciation is not accrued for the period when fixed asset is not used in business activities due to its modernisation, repairs, reconstruction and conservation.
+Depreciation is not accrued for the period when a fixed asset is not used in business activities due to its modernisation, repairs, reconstruction, and conservation.